Patient Rights & Responsibilities

 - To refuse treatment, except as prohibited by law, and to be informed of the consequences of the decision.

-- To expect that your personal privacy will be respected by all staff at the Health Center.
+- To expect that your personal privacy will be respected by all staff at Health Services.

 - To expect that your medical records will be released only with your written permission, in medical emergencies, or in response to court ordered subpoenas.